Compliant Payroll Solution: HMRC Mini Umbrella FraudSeptember 26, 2022

 Note: The turnover registration for flat rate VAT is limited at £150,000 Per annum (which under labour-based supplies typically equates to around 6 workers per company – again another factor as to why workers frequently change company).

 - How HIVE360 works: HIVE360 only registers and invoices under the standard VAT rates.
-As the company’s turnover is defined by the client and not by ourselves we actually don’t have any operations with a turnover of £150,000 or less.
+As the company’s turnover is defined by the client and not by us, we actually don’t have any operations with a turnover of £150,000 or less.

-6. How does Flat Rate VAT actually work?
+6. How does Flat Rate VAT work?

 Firstly, your business must have less than £150,000 annual turnover.